wp-plugins/bilingual-linker/readme.txt

 == Changelog ==

+= 2.1 =
+* Added new item in WordPress menu builder to be able to easily add Bilingual Linker link to menu

 = 2.0.8 =
 * Modified the_bilingual_linker function so it can accept arguments as an array
 * Added new option url_only that only echoes or returns the translation URL.
 This option is only available when sending options as an array.